wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 :::

-You can read more about the new auth system in the [Auth Entities](./auth/entities) section.
+You can read more about the new auth system in the [Accessing User Data](./auth/entities) section.

 ## How to Migrate?